 Regular eye tests and check-ups are vital, and we encourage you to consult an optician whenever you have a question about your contact lenses.
 It's recommended that everybody attends an eye test every two years, or more frequently if advised by their optician.

 An eye test can detect more than just the level of visual correction needed for your contact lenses or glasses, opticians can diagnose a number of diseases, some of which do not display obvious symptoms.
 These include: glaucoma, high blood pressure (hypertension) and diabetes.
+And remember, there are many ways of getting a free eye test

 Now you've seen how safe and easy buying contact lenses online is, you can head back to VisionDirect.co.uk and start ordering!